Dual Diagnosis Treatment Waynesboro, TN

 Services included:

-• Mental health services, housing services and social skills training
+• Mental health services, case managers and housing services

 Centerstone - 19.0 miles from Waynesboro, TN

-Centerstone is a dual diagnosis treatment center in Hohenwald, Tennessee that provides treatment for substance use and mental health disorders that include borderline personality disorder as well as eating disorders.
+Centerstone is a dual-diagnosis treatment center in Hohenwald, Tennessee that offers treatment for drug or alcohol use and mental health disorders that include major depressive disorder as well as post-partum depression.

 Address: 912 Summertown Highway, Hohenwald, TN 38462 in Lewis County